 Run these commands in your terminal:Step 2: Create a Snowflake User

-Run this SQL in Snowflake:Remove the
+Run this SQL in Snowflake:Step 3: Grant Permissions

 Step 4: Get Your Account Identifier